 Clinical nutrition involves studying what nutrients are necessary for your body to function and how what you eat affects your health.
 Keep reading to find out more about the field of clinical nutrition, including education programs, professional requirements and career information.
-Schools offering Fitness & Nutrition degrees can also be found in these popular choices.

 Clinical Nutrition Defined

 Clinical nutrition is the practice of analyzing if a person is consuming an adequate amount of nutrients for good health.
 A clinical nutritionist is concerned with how nutrients in food are processed, stored and discarded by your body, along with how what you eat affects your overall well-being.
 Professionals in this field assess your nutritional needs based on your family and medical history, lifestyle and laboratory tests in order to make recommendations on your diet and individual nutritional needs.
 A clinical nutritionist may provide advice on changes to your diet that may help prevent disease.